Preparation: 90 minutes

 Heat the olive oil in a heavy saucepan over high heat.
 Add the beef cubes and cook it in batches until they are browned on all sides.
 Add more oil if necessary for the next batches.
 Set beef cubes aside.

 Using the same saucepan, saute onion and chorizo for about 3-5 minutes or until onion has softened.
 Add garlic and green pepper and saute for about 3 minutes longer.
 Return beef cubes to saucepan with onion and chorizo mix.
 Add the tomatoes, vinegar, sugar, Spanish paprika, salt, pepper, beef stock and parsley.
 Reduce the heat to low, cover saucepan and simmer for about 30 minutes.
 After 30 minutes, uncover saucepan and cook beef until sauce has started to thicken, another 30 minutes.
 Add the drained chickpeas and remove saucepan from the heat.
-Allow to cool completely.
+Allow cooling completely.

 Preheat oven to 400°F (200°C).
 Lightly grease individual pie dishes or a large one.
 Roll out the puff pastry on a floured surface.
 Cut the puff pastry into pieces large enough to cover individual pie dishes or to cover a large one.
 Leave 1 inch (2 cm) border hanging over the pie dishes.
 Create your own pie top design, imagination has no boundaries.
 Use pastry scraps for decoration.